QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

-Corresponding numerical solutions of the non-equilibrium time evolution of gluons with dynamical quarks have been obtained in Ref.~\cite{Gelis:2005pb} from 2+1 dimensional boost invariant simulations, in Ref.~\cite{Gelfand:2016prm} in 3+1 space-time dimensions for a non-expanding system, and in Ref.~\cite{Tanji:2017xiw} for the realistic case with longitudinal expansion.
-The calculations provide important first principles results on early quark production and the approach towards chemical equilibrium.
-The results for the gluon sector are in lines with earlier simulations without quarks as expected at weak couplings, including self-similar scaling characteristic of the first stage of the bottom-up thermalization scenario~\cite{Baier:2000sb,Berges:2013eia}.
+Numerical solutions of the non-equilibrium time evolution of gluons with dynamical quarks were obtained in Ref.~\cite{Gelis:2005pb} from (2+1) dimensional boost invariant simulations, in Ref.~\cite{Gelfand:2016prm} in 3+1 space-time dimensions for a non-expanding system, and in Ref.~\cite{Tanji:2017xiw} for a realistic case with longitudinal expansion.
+The calculations provide important first principles results on early quark production and the approach toward chemical equilibrium.
+The results for the gluon sector are in line with earlier simulations without quarks as expected at weak couplings, including self-similar scaling characteristic of the first stage of the bottom-up thermalization scenario~\cite{Baier:2000sb,Berges:2013eia}.
 Several properties of the quark number distributions are carried over from the gluon distributions, such as longitudinal momentum broadening~\cite{Tanji:2017suk,Tanji:2017xiw}.

 We also note recent work on the real-time propagation of heavy quarks in the Glasma that are important for a first-principles understanding of quarkonium production in heavy-ion collisions~\cite{Lehmann:2020kjg}.